 The appearance of the classical Witt groups has a direct interpretation in terms of static Hamiltonian systems, especially for $\dd = 3$~\cite{clifqca1}.
-In~\cite{nta3} we showed that a QCA can be thought of as a collection of mutually commuting local operators, called a {\bf separator}, whose common eigenspace is all one-dimensional given eigenvalues, with a property that some local operators allow transitions among the eigenstates (locally flippable separator).
+In~\cite{nta3} we showed that a QCA can be thought of as a collection of mutually commuting local operators, called a {\bf separator}, whose common eigenspaces are all one-dimensional given eigenvalues, with a property that some local operators allow transitions among the eigenstates (locally flippable separator).
 For the translation invariant Clifford case, every QCA~$\alpha_p$ modulo Clifford circuits and shifts is fully determined by a local commuting Pauli Hamiltonian~$\alpha_p(-\sum_x Z_x)$ whose ground state is unique~\cite[IV.4 \& IV.10]{nta3}.
 Note that $-\sum_x Z_x$ is a gapped Hamiltonian with a trivial, product state ground state.
 It is then natural to think of what boundary theory can be introduced given a bulk $\dd$-dimensional Hamiltonian.
 In~\cite{nta3,clifqca1}, representative QCA~$\alpha_p$ for all the cases in Table~\ref{tb:result} with $\dd = 3$ were reported with a specific boundary theory, such that the overall system with the boundary has a commuting parent Hamiltonian.
-In all cases, the boundary theory is some anyon theory.
+In every case, the boundary theory is some anyon theory.
 With the commutativity imposed on parent Hamiltonians, such an anyon theory is only meaningful up to a standalone two-dimensional theory, which is believed~\cite{Walker_pc} to be always Levin--Wen type~\cite{Levin_2005}.
 Then, the boundary anyon theory defines an element in the Witt group of the modular tensor category~\cite{Davydov2010,Davydov2011}, which reduces to the classical Witt group if the fusion group is the additive group of an $\FF_p$-vector space.